 Please note that this document is a Reference Manual.
-If you require more guidance, or are still learning how to use Aspire, please ensure that you view the Getting Started Video Tutorials in the Aspire Video Tutorial Browser when starting the software.
+If you require more guidance, or are still learning how to useAspire, please ensure that you view the Getting Started Video Tutorials in the Aspire Video Tutorial Browser when starting the software, or go to the User Manual section.